austinmao/reduxity/README.md

 ### Why use Zenject?
 There is plenty of reading material you can find on the benefits of direct injection at the [Zenject Repo](https://github.com/modesttree/Zenject).
 With that aside, I found that Zenject's separation + initialization logic, runtime serialization of fields, and its easy-to-use Settings Installer make it easier to reason about a more complex Redux project.

+The downside is that Direct Injection can take some time to wrap your head around *and* Zenject does not have any good tutorials.
+Don't worry, this is on the roadmap.

 ## Resources